aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 Double ISA
 ^^^^^^^^^^^^^^^

+The double-precision opcodes reinterpret four-component vectors into two-component vectors with doubled precision in each component.

+Support for these opcodes is XXX undecided. :T

-.. opcode:: DADD - Add Double
+.. opcode:: DADD - Add

 .. math::